Hydrodynamic Limits of non-Markovian Interacting Particle Systems on Sparse Graphs: Spatial Localization and the Proof of Well-Posedness

-In the percolation we will refer to vertices $v \in V_G$ with $R_v =1$ as active, and those with $R_v = 0$ as inactive.
-In our application of Definition \ref{findis:pdef}, the vertex marks $\ppmk$ of the graph $G$ will be realizations of (Poisson) point processes.
+In the percolation, we refer to vertices $v \in V_G$ with $R_v =1$ as active and those with $R_v = 0$ as inactive.
+In our application of Definition \ref{findis:pdef}, the vertex marks $\ppmk$ of the graph $G$ are realizations of (Poisson) point processes.